rapid7/metasploit-framework/Committer-Keys.md

 # Signing criteria

-In order to get @todb-r7 to sign your key, you should a) tell him your Key ID over some mechanism (IRC, Skype, etc, and b) post it to https://gist.github.com under your GitHub account.
-If you are near by, he'll ask you about it.
-If not, he'll e-mail you, using that key, and expect a response.
+In order to get @todb-r7 to sign your key, you should

+a) tell him your Key ID over some mechanism (IRC, Skype, etc
+b) post it to https://gist.github.com under your GitHub account.

+If you are near by, he'll ask you to confirm your KeyID in meatspace, using unique biometric and contextual data to verify your identity.
+If not, he'll e-mail you, using that key and a known e-mail address, and expect your response.

+This constitutes verification that your key is, in fact, yours.
+Please set a reasonable expiration date (18 months is recommended), key length (2048 or better), and use good sense when managing your private key availability.